 that the applicant is earning a 3.0 grade point average or better during each semester of appointment

-that the applicant is enrolled in, and completes, two (2) courses or six (6) units of equivalent graduate level work toward the graduate degree including work toward the completion of the thesis/ project each semester (withdrawal from a course(s) after the fourth week does not constitute acceptable progress)
+that the applicant is enrolled in, and completes six (6) units of coursework toward the graduate degree with the exception of t thesis/ project semesters.
+(Withdrawal from a course(s) after the fourth week does not constitute acceptable progress.)

 that the applicant completes all prerequisite coursework in the first semester of appointment unless such prerequisites as listed by the department on the "Graduate Admission Request" cannot be completed in a single semester

 that the applicant meets the requirements for and achieves both classified standing and advancement to candidacy in a timely manner (i.e. has achieved classified graduate standing, advancement to candidacy, and other degree requirements according to University policy announced in the General Catalog).

-All approved appointments are rechecked by the Division of Graduate Studies after the add/drop deadline to verify continued eligibility.

-The dean of the Division of Graduate Studies is responsible for ensuring the eligibility and compliance of all applicants.
+that the applicant receives satisfactory teaching evaluations as defined in section VII.

+A violation of the University Honor Code or APM 235 Policy on Cheating & Plagiarism may be considered in TA appointment, reappointment, and contract termination decisions.

+Renumeration

-Teaching Associates are compensated according to the campus schedule for Teaching Associate Stipends.
+Teaching Associates are compensated according to the campus schedule for Teaching Associate.
 Reappointment of a Teaching Associate shall be at the same or higher salary level as in the previous appointment.